Have you recently received a college rejection letter? Don’t worry! Here are the next steps to take after receiving a letter of rejection.

 If you’ve recently received a rejection letter from a college, don’t let it get you down.
 There are many reasons a school may reject you: try not to take a school's decision personally.
 Instead, refocus on how you can improve your chances of acceptance moving forward.

-Let’s go over the steps you can take to deal with a college rejection.
+Let’s go over the steps you can take to deal with an admission rejection letter from college.

 Many students receive rejection letters every year.
 Unfortunately, you’re not the first student to receive one, and you certainly won’t be the last.
 Try not to let your letter get you down.
 Take some time to get yourself into a better headspace first.
 Then you can pick yourself up and determine your next move.